jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Closure Evidence

-- Implementation and T1-T4 locally verified 2026-09-15.
-Commit and remote landing evidence remain pending, so this row stays In progress.
-Live service installation and runtime issue reproduction were not part of these checks.
+- Implementation and T1-T4 locally verified 2026-09-15; landed on
+  origin/modernize at `a159b79` (2026-09-19).
+Live service installation and
+  runtime issue reproduction were not part of these checks; the T6 timeline correction is carried as M20.

 #### M21 - Remove the retired Sphinx docs build from aa-env